hzeller/beagleg/README.md

   -P                         : Verbose: Show some more debug output (Default: off).
   -S                         : Synchronous: don't queue (Default: off).
       --allow-m111           : Allow changing the debug level with M111 (Default: off).

+Segment acceleration tuning:
+     --threshold-angle       : Specifies the threshold angle used for segment acceleration (Default: 10 degrees).
+     --speed-tune-angle      : Specifies the angle used for proportional speed-tuning.
+(Default: 60 degrees)

+                               The --threshold-angle + --speed-tune-angle must be less than 90 degrees.

 Configuration file overrides:
      --homing-required       : Require homing before any moves (require-homing = yes).